 If you take prescription medications, check with your doctor or pharmacist before trying CBD.
 It’s always good to consult with your doctor, but I'm also empathetic to fears about being labeled a “drug user” or being otherwise judged by physicians for taking CBD.
-If you have a good relationship with and trust your doctor, I recommend full honesty.
+If you have a good relationship with—and trust—your doctor, I recommend full honesty.

-It’s also important to remember that cannabis products aren't strictly regulated the same way prescription drugs are.
+It’s also important to remember that cannabis products aren't strictly regulated in the same way prescription drugs are.
 You should only purchase products from trusted, vetted, authorized retailers.

 Some drugs known to interact with CBD:

 Here’s a resource about cannabidiol and medications that interact with grapefruit, but you should check if your specific medication brands apply to the grapefruit rule.
-Additionally, I found some positive interactions between CBD and stimulants, including reduced muscle tension and anxiety.
-To read more about CBD and ADHD, check out this resource.
+I found evidence of some positive interactions between CBD and stimulants, including reduced muscle tension and anxiety.

 For more information about ADHD medication, check out this article that breaks down the drug classes and brand varieties.